ndlib/legacy-curate-planning/2013-Fall-DCE-Sprints/Functionality.md

 - Collections or "intellectual arrangements" are user-created groupings based on some theme, concept, or arbitrary criteria.
 - Projects contain a working set of Containers or Items that supports ongoing research

-Containers are first-order collections whose existence should be largely transparent to the end-user.
+**Containers** are first-order collections whose existence should be largely transparent to the end-user.
+They decorate a group of repository objects with:

+- A named context
+- A description
+- Additional metadata

-Collections are essentially an arbitrary arrangement of the material.
+**Collections** are essentially an arbitrary arrangement of the material.
 An Annotation defines the relationship between a Collection and the Items in that collection.
 An Annotation and a Collection have basically the same metadata but an Annotation is a leaf and a Collection is a node.
 Collections have several characteristics: